tianwen-fu/16823-project/readme.md

+This is the repository of my project for the CMU course 16-823 *Physics-Based Methods in Vision*.
+The collected data and generated figures are available at [this link](https://drive.google.com/file/d/1chi1Gw11XjNTAYo_-_9eVgg3pd2Ult6o/view?usp=share_link).

+Some scripts included in this repo:
+- `capture_frames.py` provides the live feed of the camera.
+Collect the current frame by pressing `c`.
+- `plot_histograms.py` contains all the code we used to generate figures in the report.

+Some guides on compiling the Royale SDK (downloadable from the [official website of PMD](https://pmdtec.com/en/download-sdk/)):

 ## Installation on Windows

 The binary files in `roypy/` are for Python 3.10 on Windows.
 If you want to build on your version of Python: